-To set the limit switches, park the combine on level ground and block the tires.
-Then raise the feeder spout and lock the feeder lift cylinder.
-Place the leveling system in the Manual Leveling mode (Auto Leveling Indicator Light not lit).
-Using the Manual Left/Right Leveling Switch, lean the combine to the left to maximum level of the cylinders or to the maximum point that there is no sheet metal to tire interference.
-It may be a good practice to level a small distance, stop and check for clearance issues before continuing.
-Next, set the parking brake and shut down the machine.
-The limit switches are located on each side of the control box near the main pivot pin.
+To set the limit switches, park the combine on level ground and set the parking brake.
+Then raise the feeder spout and drop the header lift cylinder safety stop.
+Place the auto/manual-leveling switch in the manual position.
+Lean the combine to the left until either the maximum leveling capabilities of the leveling system are reached or there is approximately one inch of clearance between the tires and any metal that may interfere with them.
+Next, shut off the machine.
+The limit switches are located on each side of the gray controller box near the main pivot pin.
 Loosen the bolt that holds the left limit switch stop in place.
-Adjust the left limit switch to the point where you can hear the contacts on the limit switch snap and move slightly past this point.
+Adjust the left limit switch stop up to the point where you can hear the contacts on the limit switch snap and move slightly past this point.
 Repeat this process for the right limit switch.